yunapahk/intro_to_state_react/README.md

 #### useState Rules and Best Practices

-Let's take a moment to once again review the `rules` of `useState` and include some best practices as well.
+Take a moment to once again review the `rules` of `useState` and include some best practices as well.

 :oncoming_police_car: - Rules